 Preparing for online courses

-- Slides, recordings, and more up-to-date information about the “Guidance for moving courses online” webinars are on ET&L’s CoE guidance for moving courses online FAQ.
+For a brief overview of this section, see the slides and recordings from ET&L’s “Guidance for moving courses online” webinars, linked on ET&L’s CoE guidance for moving courses online FAQ.

 Focusing on your course’s most important components, select the tools you intend to use for class sessions, student interaction, and collaboration.
 Try to keep things simple; for most courses, Canvas and Zoom will suffice.
-(If you want class recordings to be saved for more than 90 days, you can transfer them to Panopto.)
 Courses with lab or project components will probably require substantial modifications (further guidance below).

 Update your syllabus for online course delivery.